memespring/wiki-platformland-content/real-time.md

 Why does this matter?

 Businesses could be started in real-time and those businesses could benefit from real-time tax calculations.
 Public servants and politicians could spot problems with a service before they become a nationwide problem, and improve their policies on a cycle of weeks and months not years.

 There is an opportunity for genuinely better public services if governments can operate real-time services, but to do that means new infrastructure to operate those services on.

 ## Real-time vs event driven
+A related concept is the idea of event-driven notifications.

-Citizens could be proactively told about a change to their entitlements because a child has reached school age, or to track the exact stage their application is at, rather than pick up the phone.
+For example, telling citizens about a change to their entitlements because a child has reached school age, or that a passport is due to expire.
+While these are not strictly speaking _real-time_, they are _timely_.

 ## What are the risks